 12. The history of the terms "least trade-restrictive" and "proportionality" in the GATT and its instruments and in Panel decisions indicates that the terms are relatively new to GATT law.
 The dispute cases presented above illustrate that the term "least trade-restrictive" has arisen in the context of determining necessity with respect to Articles XX(b) and (d) which Panels have viewed in the framework of degree of consistency of the disputed measure with the GATT.
 Its use in the context of standards has evolved to mean that those standards which have the least degree of trade restrictiveness should be used.
-Consideration of the degree of restrictiveness should be proportional to the risk of nonfulfilment of the legitimate objectives (in the case of TBT) and of non-protection (in the case of SPS).
+Consideration of the degree of restrictiveness should be proportional to the risk of non-fulfilment of the legitimate objectives in the case of TBT.
+In the SPS case, because the assessment of risks to health are already reflected in the determination of the appropriate level of protection, contracting parties should use the least restrictive means to achieve this level of protection.